 The reasonable-belief test for allowable expenses

-The agent can deduct an expense before withholding only where they have a reasonable belief that the expense is deductible against the landlord's UK rental profit.
-Regulation 8 of SI 1995/2902 sets the test.
-Practically, the agent meets the reasonable-belief test where:
+You can deduct an expense before withholding only where you have a reasonable belief that it is deductible against the landlord's UK rental profit.
+Regulation 8 of SI 1995/2902 sets the test, and in practice you meet it where:

 • The expense falls within a standard rental-expense category (repairs and maintenance, agent commission, landlord insurance, ground rent, service charges, accountancy fees specific to the property, gas safety certificates).

-• The agent has an invoice or other contemporaneous evidence in the property file.
+• You have an invoice or other contemporaneous evidence in the property file.

-• The agent has not been told (or has no reason to suspect) that the expense is personal or relates to a different property.
+• You have not been told (and have no reason to suspect) that the expense is personal or relates to a different property.

-The test does not require the agent to second-guess the landlord's full self-assessment position.
+You do not have to second-guess the landlord's full self-assessment position.
 Genuinely ambiguous items (a furnishing replacement that might be capital, a mortgage interest payment under the section 24 regime, capital works to a structural defect) should not be deducted at the withholding stage; the landlord can claim them on the SA return where appropriate.
-Conservative withholding is safer than aggressive withholding: over-withholding can be reclaimed by the landlord; under-withholding falls on the agent under regulation 10.
+Conservative withholding is the safer call: over-withholding can be reclaimed by the landlord, whereas under-withholding falls on you under regulation 10.

 Expenses paid by the landlord direct

-Where the landlord pays an expense directly (without funnelling through the agent), the agent does not deduct it.
+Where the landlord pays an expense directly, without it ever passing through you, you do not deduct it.
 The landlord recovers the deduction through self-assessment against the full UK rental profit, with the withheld tax credited against the total liability.
-This is the standard pattern for direct-debit ground rent, broker-arranged insurance, or accountancy fees billed to the landlord directly.
-The agent records gross rent only and computes withholding on that base.
+That is the standard pattern for direct-debit ground rent, broker-arranged insurance, or accountancy fees billed to the landlord directly.
+You record the gross rent only and compute the withholding on that base.

 Worked example: Marlow Lets, Q2 2026 NRL2 for one client